FX7/kinder/README.md

 #### Match Options

 By default you can just see your "voting results" without any actions given.
 But with `KT_MATCH_ACTION` you can also provide a play button, for instant play start in kodi.
-Later there may be some more options ;-)
+Later there may be some more options around this setting ;-)

+You can also define how many TOP movies should be displayed in the Stats (top/flop overview) with `KT_TOP_COUNT`.
+And as younterpart there is also `KT_FLOP_COUNT`.
+The default for both is 3.

 ### More details about what to display as overlay